 Every city needs a quiet haven, and Newcastle has the Barrington Tops only two hours away.

 Ryn Shell's Australian rural-lit writing is enhanced by personal experience of nature and days spent with family in the Australian bushland.
-Here is one of the quieter chapters from the novel, To Kill for a Dream.

 “Sure, Emily,” Iain said.
 “In the past, the Woggan-Wandong never camped near water.
 We believe the Dreaming Spirits are in our waterholes.
 We’d camp far enough away so strangers wouldn’t find the water if they came to our camp.
 Then the other part of Jarrah and me, the Fife family, came and camped right at the Dreaming Billabong.
 That’s when things began to change.
 In fact, I rather like camping near water.”

 “But we can’t bury our waste here,” Jarrah said.
 “We need to take it away with us and bury it far from the water’s edge.”

 “I think sometimes the old laws were right,” Iain said.
 “There are still strangers who do not understand that rivers and waterholes are sacred places.”

 Emily felt her line jerk and then go slack.
 She wound the line in.
 Jarrah jigged with excitement until the empty hook appeared at the water’s edge.

 “Fish nibbled your bait off.”
 Iain baited her hook again and stepped aside well up the bank and let her cast the line in.
 Then he came back and picked up his rod to fish within talking distance.
 “When the spirits become angry, they’re dangerous.
 That’s why we Aboriginals don’t want strangers to camp at waterholes, because we don’t know how strangers might behave.”

 “What about our great-grandmother Jane?
 Were they angry with her for camping at the Dreaming Billabong?”
 Emily asked.